Beuterei/hacs-package-manager/README.md

 #### Options

 - `-c, --configPath="hpm.json"`: Path to the hpm.json file relative to the current working directory.
-- `-h, --haConfigPath="path/to/home-assistant"`: Path where to install dependencies relative to the current working directory.
+- `-a, --haConfigPath="path/to/home-assistant"`: Path where to install dependencies relative to the current working directory.

 ### Configuration